SuminHan/suminhan.github.io/content/publication/kim2020human/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: Advances in Knowledge Discovery and Data Mining 24th - Pacific-Asia Conference, PAKDD 2020
+publication: PAKDD20 - Advances in Knowledge Discovery and Data Mining 24th Pacific-Asia Conference
-publication_short: PAKDD 20
+publication_short: PAKDD20

 abstract: Human Activity Recognition (HAR) using social media provides a solid basis for a variety of context-aware applications.
 Existing HAR approaches have adopted supervised machine learning algorithms using texts and their meta-data such as time, venue, and keywords.
 However, their recognition accuracy may decrease when applied to image-sharing social media where users mostly describe their daily activities and thoughts using both texts and images.
 In this paper, we propose a semi-supervised multi-modal deep embedding clustering method to recognize human activities on Instagram.
 Our proposed method learns multi-modal feature representations by alternating a supervised learning phase and an unsupervised learning phase.
 By utilizing a large number of unlabeled data, it learns a more generalized feature distribution for each HAR class and avoids overfitting to limited labeled data.
 Evaluation results show that leveraging multi-modality and unlabeled data is effective for HAR and our method outperforms existing approaches.